100 miles and more, dedicated to women activists for social justice.

-We are also remembering Ahlam.
+We also remembered Ahlam.
 Ahlam is a Syrian refugee in Za’atari camp, Jordan and has lived there since 2012.
 She is a community leader within the camp, and is pioneering female enterprise through the production of soap making, in workshops.

 “Any woman who believes she can’t start her own business because

 she has no money, it takes 5JD, come to me – I will give it to you”

 She shows new groups of urban refugees how building a home business can be done practically and professionally and has trained 500 other women in soap making.